simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 auto-detection fails for you).
 They are approximately sorted here from the slowest to the most efficient:

- - **thread:** very slow factory using full featured threads (either pthreads or windows native threads).
+ - **thread:** very slow factory using full featured threads (pthreads).
    They are slow but very standard.
 Some debuggers or profilers only work with this factory.
  - **java:** Java applications are virtualized onto java threads (that are regular pthreads registered to the JVM)
  - **ucontext:** fast factory using System V contexts (Linux and FreeBSD only)